ETS-Android5/taskmaster/README.md

     - Currently only jpeg or png files are accepted.
     - The attachement is saved in AWS S3 and the key is saved with the task in DynamoDB.
   - The task details activity has been updated to display the image of the task if one exists.

+### Lab 38
+- Updates add task to include image thumbnail preview.
+- Adds an intent filter for images to initiate an new task.
+  - Image from intent updates image thumbnail and saves along with the task
+  - Intent image uploads to S3.

 ## Activities